OMR-Research/muscima-pp/README.md

 To uniquely identify a Node, we need three "levels":

 * The "global", **dataset-level identification**: which dataset is this Node coming from?
-(For this dataset: MUSCIMA-pp_1.0.
+(For this dataset: MUSCIMA-pp_2.0.
   Unfortunately, rules for XML NAME-type attributes do not allow the + character in the attribute value.)
 * The "local", **document-level identification**: which document (within the given dataset) is this Node coming from?
-  For MUSCIMA++ 1.0, this will usually be a string like CVC-MUSCIMA_W-35_N-08_D-ideal, derived from the filename under which the NodeList containing the given Node is stored.
+  For MUSCIMA++, this will usually be a string like CVC-MUSCIMA_W-35_N-08_D-ideal, derived from the filename under which the NodeList containing the given Node is stored.